-As the Chairman of Bharat Krishah Samaj (Farmers’ Forum India), Jakhar, suggest the problem of adequate food systems should be considered through a different lens, and that it’s time to ask new questions:
+The Chairman of Bharat Krishah Samaj (Farmers’ Forum India), Jakhar, suggest the problem of adequate food systems should be considered through a different lens.
+It is time to ask new questions:

 Can we change our eating habits?
 Can we reduce waste?
 Can this developed world share knowledge across borders and disciplines?

 These are some of the questions that will be addressed in the upcoming Food Systems Dialogues (FSD) in New Delhi, India this week.
 The event is co-organized by Jakhar and EAT.

 This is the fourth FSD event globally, following Stockholm, Oslo and New York.
 It is held to discuss how food systems can best be transformed in line with the 2030 Agenda for Sustainable Development.
 The dialogues are curated by Dr. David Nabarro, Special Advisor to the UN Secretary General & Recipient “2018 World Food Prize”.

 By 2050, FAO suggests that feeding a world population of 9.1 billion people would require raising overall food production by approximately 70 percent between 2005 and 2050, and that production in developing countries would need to almost double.

 The Dialogues in Delhi will be attended by a diverse group, representing different sides of the food systems – past and present government representatives, economists, scientists and trade groups.

 Jakhar, who is a citrus farmer as well as a government advisor, is convinced that it is possible to feed the growing population into the future without moving into new technologies or expanding agricultural land.

 “When we talk about obesity and malnutrition, these are issues of behavior, not of production shortages.”

 Speaking from a farmer’s perspective, he is concerned about small farmers’ livelihoods today.
 He takes the attention away from more abstract ideas like long term sustainability, and brings it to smallholders concrete worried about finance.
 After all, their families need food today.